 EFSC is a SACS-accredited institution.
 Students who complete all the educational components of the program will apply to take the RMA (Registered Medical Assistant) certification through the AMT, American Medical Technologists.

 The Medical Assistant Specialist Program is happy to adhere to a professional and comfortable look.
 Below you will find the information needed to purchase your program uniform.
 There are no exceptions to this rule and all students should present in uniform on the first day of class.
 You have chosen a career which adheres to health care standards for safety purposes and professionalism.
 A professional uniform is strictly enforced in this program.

 - LOGO: The lab jacket warmer will require the EFSC embroidered logo.
 The uniform shop below supplies the required uniform and will place the embroidery on the LEFT side of the front of the jacket.
-When purchasing you must state the lab jacket required the logo.
+When purchasing, you must state the lab jacket required the logo.

-- TIMELINE: Your uniform should be purchased or ordered early on to assure you are ready for the first day of class.
+- TIMELINE: Your uniform should be purchased or ordered early to assure you are ready for the first day of class.
 There will be uniforms on the racks, but due to various sizes or demand you may need to place an order.
 The below information is the entire expected uniform.

-- WHERE TO PURCHASE: You must purchase at this location ONLY as they have the required logo:
+- WHERE TO PURCHASE: You must purchase at this location only as they have the required logo:

 ALL UNIFORM WEAR

 "Tell them you are in the Medical Assistant Program at EFSC and they will guide you to the required uniform for the program."